Kallows/mcp-jira-python/README.md

 - `search_issues`: Search for issues using JQL (JIRA Query Language) within a specific project
 - `add_comment`: Add a text comment to an existing issue
 - `add_comment_with_attachment`: Add a comment to an issue with an attached file
+- `attach_file`: Add a file attachment to an existing issue
+- `attach_content`: Create and attach content directly to a Jira issue (allows creating attachments from any text or data content)

 ## Claude Desktop Configuration
 This requires you update claude_desktop_config.json.
 The file's location varies depending on Apple, Windows, or Linux.